RayHightower/rayhightower.github.com/source/_posts/2013-02-28-objective-c-programming-the-big-nerd-ranch-guide.markdown

 More important than following the masters: Learning from their triumphs and mistakes by reading their code.
 Developers in 2013 are fortunate to have tools like GitHub where code is shared on a massive scale.
 Most iOS code is written in Objective-C. If we want to learn from the iOS code that has been written before, we need to know Objective-C.

 ####Highly Recommended
-If you want to develop apps for iOS devices, start with *Objective-C Programming: The Big nerd Ranch Guide*.
+If you want to develop apps for iOS devices, start with *Objective-C Programming: The Big Nerd Ranch Guide*.
 The book is also helpful if you prefer RubyMotion over Objective-C.

 And don't forget your [10,000 Hours of Practice](/blog/2012/09/03/10000-hours-of-practice/).